alexabauer/R-tutorials/map_tutorial/README.md

 ## 1. Defining the geographic range

-Now it is time for us to get into the actual map making progress.
-The first step should be to identify the area of interest, so we can then define the overall geographic range we want our map to cover.
-I did this by looking up the min and max latitude and longitude of my sites, respectively.
+Now it is time for us to get into the actual map-making progress.
+The first step should be to identify the area of interest, so we can define the overall geographic range we want our map to cover.
+I did this by looking up my sites’ min and max latitude and longitude, respectively.
 You can run a quick search in R to help you find these values.
-Once you have the geospatial extend of your sampling sites identfied, go ahead and define the coordinate range you want your map to have.
+Once you have identified the geospatial extent of your sampling sites, go ahead and define the coordinate range you want your map to have.
 Make sure to choose a range that will include your min and max values for both the longitude and the latitude.
-We will save this range as a new variable - this way it is very easy for us to later go back and play around with the coordinates until we are happy with how the map looks like.
-To set the range, we start with the coordinates that will mark the **bottom left** corner of our soon-to-be map, followed by the coordinates of **top right** corner.
+We will save this range as a new variable - this way, it is very easy for us to go back later and play around with the coordinates until we are happy with how the map looks.

+To set the range, we start with the coordinates that will mark the **bottom left** corner of our soon-to-be map, followed by the coordinates of the **top right** corner.

 ``` r
 ## Investigate the geographic range of datapoints